What Year Is It in Thailand? The Thai Calendar Explained (2568 B.E.)

 Water pouring over a Buddha statue during Songkran, a key tradition of the Thai New Year celebration.

-• King’s Birthday, National Day, Constitution Day, etc.
+• Other key dates include King’s Birthday, National Day, and Constitution Day.

 📍 Take note: During religious holidays, alcohol sales are restricted, and nightlife venues may close temporarily.